 Declaration of urgency - commonly known as the "guillotine", this is a procedure whereby a majority may ensure that debate on a bill eventually comes to a conclusion and the questions necessary for the passage of the bill are put to a vote.

 Delegated legislation is the collective term for regulations, determinations, instruments, directions, by-laws or notices made by either the Governor-General, a minister or statutory office-holder to whom the Parliament has delegated the power to make such rules.
 All such delegated legislation must be tabled in both Houses of Parliament and is subject to disallowance by either House.
 If a regulation is disallowed, it ceases to have effect.
 (See also Disallowance of delegated legislaton)

 General business is initiated by senators who are not ministers.
 It includes motions to take note of answers, most notices of motion, consideration of committee reports and government responses and private senator's bills.
-General business takes precedence over government business on Thursdays as described below.
-(Brief Guide to Senate Procedure No. 4—Categories of Business)
+General business takes precedence over government business on Mondays and Thursdays as described below.
+(Guide to Senate Procedure No. 4—Categories of Business)

 Government business is business initiated by a minister and includes all debate on government bills.
-Government business takes precedence over general business except 2 hours and 20 minutes for private senators' bills on Thursday mornings, and up to 21/2 hours on Thursday afternoons.
-(Brief Guide to Senate Procedure No. 4—Categories of Business)
+Government business takes precedence over general business except for Monday mornings (for private senators' bills), and Thursday afternoons.
+(Guide to Senate Procedure No. 4—Categories of Business)